fugue-project/fugue/README.md

 *   Big data practitioners finding **testing code** to be costly and slow
 *   Data teams with big data projects that **struggle maintaining code**

+For a more comprehensive overview of Fugue, read [this](https://towardsdatascience.com/introducing-fugue-reducing-pyspark-developer-friction-a702230455de) article.

 ## Select Features

 *   **Cross-framework code**: Write code once in native Python, SQL, or pandas then execute it on Dask or Spark with no rewrites.
 Logic and execution are decoupled through Fugue, enabling users to leverage the Spark and Dask engines without learning the specific framework syntax.